Thursday, July 8, 2021

 As usual — I approach rhythm interpretation in systematic fashion by addresing the KEY parameters contained in the Ps, Qs & 3Rs Approach (See ECG Blog # 185).

-• NOTE: It is not essential to perform this assessment in order (ie, I'll often look at QRS width or regularity of the rhythm before looking for P waves — depending on which of the 5 parameters is easiest to assess for the tracing at hand)
+• NOTE: There is no need to assess the 5 parameters in order (ie, I'll often look at QRS width or regularity of the rhythm before looking for P waves — depending on which of the 5 parameters is easiest to assess for the tracing at hand)

 My sequential thought process for the rhythm in Figure-1 was the following: